cybex-gmbh/laravel-multifactor/README.md

 To add a new multi-factor authentication method to the package, follow these steps:

-Create a New Handler:

-Create a new handler class that implements the `MultiFactorAuthMethodHandlerContract` interface in `src/Classes/MultiFactorAuthmethodHandler/`.
+1. Create a new handler class that implements the `MultiFactorAuthMethodHandlerContract` interface in `src/Classes/MultiFactorAuthmethodHandler/`.
 This handler will define the logic for setting up, sending, and authenticating the new method.

-Register the New Method:

-Add the new method to the `MultiFactorAuthMethod` enum.
-This enum defines all available multi-factor authentication methods.
+2. Add the new method to the `MultiFactorAuthMethod` enum:

 ```php
 namespace CybexGmbh\LaravelMultiFactor\Enums;